How gum disease affects the overall success of your dental implant treatment and if we can place dental implants at all.

 This is an important step, as any of the above can affect the stability of your implant.

 Implants are designed to last a lifetime, but the above oral health issues can cause unhealthy conditions, which might cause the implant to fail.

-By adopting and maintaining strong oral hygiene techniques, teeth implants give patients the opportunity to have a healthy, reconstructed mouth regardless of how they lost teeth in the first place.
+By adopting and maintaining strong oral hygiene techniques, teeth implants allow patients to have a healthy, reconstructed mouth regardless of how they lost teeth in the first place.

 What if I have gum disease?

 - Red, swollen, tender gums, Bleeding gums

 - Bad breath and taste in the mouth

 - Loose, wobbly or missing teeth

 Any pre-existing conditions like gum disease will need to be addressed before implantation.